-After our testing, the Tesla Model 3 emerged as the clear victor for our top pick spot.
+After our research, the Tesla Model 3 emerged as the clear victor for our top pick spot.
 This EV offers tons of range, tons of power and tons of high-tech functionality.
 It’s also Tesla’s most affordable option.
 Keep reading below to learn more about the Model 3 and the other best electric cars on our list.

 Award: TOP PICK